godril/sysadmin/doc/install/install_via_centos7.md

 This guide builds a server using the [CentOS 7 Minimal ISO](http://isoredirect.centos.org/centos/7/isos/x86_64/CentOS-7-x86_64-Minimal-1511.iso).
 Once you have that installed on a server (or virtual machine), it is time to setup the host.
 Some of the commands below are optional (and noted as such) - check whether you need to run them first.

+!!! note
     Please remember to replace 'ip.add.re.ss' with your server's actual IP address (not localhost either).

 ```bash
 # Install updates